On the Expressive Power of Sparse Geometric MPNNs: Setup: Geometric Graph Neural Networks and Rigidity Theory

-\paragraph{E-GGNN} In the context of combinatorial graphs (with no geometric information), \cite{gilmer2017neural} showed that many famous graph neural networks are instantiations of MPNNs.
+\paragraph{E-GGNN} In the context of combinatorial graphs (with no geometric information), \citet{gilmer2017neural,jogl2023expressivitypreserving} and \citet{velivckovic2022message} showed that many famous graph neural networks are instantiations of MPNNs.
 The goal of \cite{on_the_expressive_power} was to show, analogously, that many neural networks for \emph{geometric} graphs follow a generalized MPNN framework.
 Loosely following \cite{on_the_expressive_power}, we define \emph{Equivariant Geometric Graph Neural Networks (E-GGNN)} to be functions defined by a sequence of layers that propagates vector features from iteration $t$ to $t+1$ via a learnable function $f_{(t)}$ (at initialization we set $v_j^{(0)}=0$).

 To ensure the equivariance of the construction, the function $f_{(t)}$ is required to be rotation equivariant.
 Translation invariance is implicitly guaranteed by the translation invariance of $\vx_{i}-\vx_j$, and the requirement that $f_{(t)}$ is defined on multi-sets implicitly enforces permutation equivariance.
+We will often refer to $f_{(t)}$ as an \emph{aggregation function}.

 We note that for the sake of simplicity, we don't require a \emph{combine} step that incorporates $\vv_i^{(t)}$ in the process of computing $\vv_i^{(t+1)} $ since we find that this step has little influence on our theoretical and empirical results.
 We also note that the vector $\vv_i^{(t)}$ is not necessarily $d$ dimensional, and the action of $O(d)$ on $\vv_i^{(t)}$ is allowed to change from layer to layer.
-For example, in the \us architecture we will introduce later on, each $\vv_i^{(t)}$ will be a $d\times m$ matrix, and the action of $O(d)$ will be multiplication on each of the $m$ coordinates.
+For example, in the $\us$ architecture we will introduce later on, each $\vv_i^{(t)}$ will be a $d\times m$ matrix, and the action of $O(d)$ will be multiplication on each of the $m$ coordinates.

-After $T$ iterations of E-GGNNs, a permutation, rotation, and translation \emph{invariant} feature vector can be obtained via a two-step process involving a rotation-invariant function $\finv$ and a multiset \textsc{ReadOut} function:
+After $T$ iterations of E-GGNNs, a permutation, rotation, and translation \emph{invariant} feature vector can be obtained via a two-step process involving a rotation-invariant function $\finv$ and a multi-set \textsc{ReadOut} function:

-As shown in \cite{on_the_expressive_power}, many popular geometric graph neural networks can be seen as instances of E-GGNNs with a specific choice of functions $f_{(t)}$ and readout functions.
-Examples include EGNN \cite{egnn}, TFN \cite{TFN}, GVP \cite{gvp-egnn}, and MACE \cite{mace}.
+As shown by \cite{on_the_expressive_power}, many popular geometric graph neural networks can be seen as instances of E-GGNNs with a specific choice of functions $f_{(t)}$ and readout functions.
+Examples include EGNN \citep{egnn}, TFN \citep{TFN}, GVP \citep{gvp-egnn}, and MACE \citep{mace}.
 In Section \ref{architecture}, we present $\us$, our instantiation of this framework.

 \paragraph{I-GGNNs} An important subset of E-GGNNs are \emph{invariant} GGNNs (I-GGNNs).
 These networks only maintain scalar features $\vs_i^{(t)}$ and replace $\vx_i-\vx_j$ with its norm to obtain